 In most cases your dentist treats you on the first visit and charges you part of their normal fee.
 ACC pays the rest of the cost.

-If you need emergency dental treatment
+If you need immediate and essential dental treatment

 If you cannot get government help